fabiangunzinger/entropy/README.md

 Overview of main directories:

-`entropy`: all scripts to create the dataset and perform the analysis.
+`src`: all scripts to create the dataset and perform the analysis.

 `notebooks`: exploratory Jupyter notebooks.